Week 15

 Dealing With Change and Change Management

 Juggling the roles of boss and employee becomes much harder with change.
-Hopefully, the articles above have give you ideas on how to cope with the stress and plan for productive change.
+Hopefully, the articles above have given you ideas on how to cope with the stress and plan for productive change.

 Quiz

-Once you have completed all the readings for this week, please return to Blackboard Vista "Course Content," click on the quiz link, and take the quiz.
+Once you have completed all the readings for this week, please return to Canvas, click on the quiz link, and take the quiz.
 If you are not satisfied with your score, take the quiz over again.
 This can be done multiple times.

-Once you have taken the quiz and achieved a grade with which you are satisfied, return to Blackboard Vista "Course Content" and click on the next week, which is the final.
+Once you have taken the quiz and achieved a grade with which you are satisfied, return to Canvas "Home" and click on the next week, which is the final.
 Click on the final link.

 Colby Glass, MLIS